I am a Holistic Health Practitioner, energy healer, podcaster, Atlanta local, period expert, sexual health educator, and so much more.

 A study conducted at Urmia University of Medical Sciences surveyed 293 random students in regards to their period cramps and their dietary choices.
 The study found that students who frequently consumed sugary foods, caffeine, salty snacks, and added fat had a higher chance of experiencing moderate to severe dysmenorrhea in comparison to the other students surveyed.
 (4)

-Another study found that a higher consumption of clean meats like fish and eggs, as well as fruit, contributed to less frequent period pain.
+Another study found that higher consumption of clean meats like fish and eggs, as well as fruit, contributed to less frequent period pain.
 (5)

 So what does a diet that supports your hormones entail?

-I’m a big believer in taking a break from exercise the first 2 days of your menstrual cycle.
+I’m a big believer in taking a break from exercise during the first 2 days of your menstrual cycle.
 That number can go up or down depending on each person and their body, but definitely avoid exercise the first day.